 We love this sophisticated small home from Remodelista + Gardenista Architect/Designer Directory members Alterstudio Architecture, based in Austin.
 Architects Tim Whitehill and Kevin Alter shed some light on the materials they used for the facade, along with owner and contractor Richard White of Adobe Modern Homes.

 Here, the elements to recreate the look:

-Above: The highly varied wood is called greenheart, or Brazilian teak.
-Image via Stair Supplies.
+The highly varied wood is called greenheart, or Brazilian teak and is available from specialty wood suppliers; for information and prices, see Stair Supplies.

-For more looks to steal, see Steal This Look: Black and White Indoor/Outdoor Terrace and Steal This Look: The Ultimate Outdoor Kitchen.
+For more looks to steal, see Steal This Look: The Ultimate Outdoor Kitchen.